 In 1863, one month after the Emancipation Proclamation was signed, Aaron McDuffie Moore was born to Anna Eliza Spaulding Moore and Israel Moore in Columbus County, North Carolina.
-He was the eighth of ten children and part of a third generation of free yeoman farming parents who came from Negro, Caucasian, and Lumbee Indian heritage.
-Over the course of his life, Moore was a physician, entrepreneur, and a champion of education.
-His advocacy for rural schools for Negros enabled scores of families to raise up from poverty.
-North Carolina had more Rosenwald Schools than any other state, and there were more of these schools in Durham County than in any of North Carolina's 100 counties.
-Dr. Moore graduated from Shaw University’s Leonard School of Medicine and moved to Durham in 1888 to begin the first medical practice that treated colored people living in Durham.
-He went on to found or partner more than ten businesses, organizations and institutions including: Durhan Colored Library, Inc. system (the second library in the state to serve the Negro population), Bull Durham Drug Company, NC Mutual Life Insurance Company, Lincoln Hospital (the first secular hospital in the state that would serve the Negro population) & Lincoln Hospital School of Nursing, Mechanics and Farmers Bank, North Carolina College for Negroes (now NCCU), the Volkemenia & Shubert Shakespeare Clubs, Durham Knitting/Textile Mill, and Mutual Savings & Loan Association.
+He was the ninth of ten children and part of a third generation of free, yeoman farmers who came from Negro, Caucasian, and Lumbee Indian heritage.
+Over the course of his life, Moore was a physician, an entrepreneur, and a champion of education.
+His advocacy for rural schools for Black children enabled scores of families to rise from poverty.
+In fact, due to his organizing efforts and leadership, North Carolina opened more Rosenwald Schools than any other state, and there were more of these schools in Durham County than in any of North Carolina's other 99 counties.